hello-willow/ctf-log/live/csaw-2022/README.md

 ### web
 - **World Wide Web**
   - Hyperlink hopscotch across series of webpages covered in anchor HTML tags.
 Used HTML search to quickly find the actual `href` in each page.
 Got to a dummy HTML page with just the text `Boooo!`, but that was not the flag.
 Page also sends a same-site lax cookie called `solChain`.
 I tried resending the cookie wiht BurpSuite but couldn't figure out what value it was looking for (simply JavaScript injection didn't do anything).
+  - Notes from team solve: Use recursive option on `wget`: `wget -r -l 10000 http://web.chal.csaw.io:5010/`.
+Flag was in a file on page ~99.

 ### crypto
 - **Phi Too Much in Common**